-First and foremost, Gregorpalooza is an event to celebrate Gregor McGregor, who eleven years ago began his fight against cancer and is now 13 years cancer free.
+Gregorpalooza is an event to celebrate Gregor McGregor, who 17 years ago began his fight against cancer and is now 16 years cancer free.

 Gregorpalooza is also made up of all the local businesses who donate year in and year out, making this event what it is.
 Every year, the patrons of Elliot Lake are incredibly generous by aiding with advertisement as well as making sizable donations.
 Special acknowledgement goes out to Sarich's Source for Sports, AJ Bus Lines, Moose FM and The Standard, without which, Gregorpalooza could not be possible.

 Finally, in answer to the question, 'Who is Gregorpalooza?'
 Above all, it is the people of Elliot Lake.
 Anyone who has ever donated or attended any Gregorpaloozas over the years.
 Anyone who has suggested to a friend that they should go.
 Any person who has bought a t-shirt or a wristband.
 It is any person who recommends this website or is reading this right now.
-In short, who are we?
-We are all of you!
+In short, who is Gregorpalooza?
+It is all of you!

 In early summer of 2007, a local Elliot Lake legend named Gregor McGregor was diagnosed with stage 4 cancer of the nasal pharynx, he was 21 years old.
 It was a very rare form of cancer and at that time, his chances for survival were just slightly better 50/50.
 Gregor being the great young man that he is, never felt sorry for himself and prepared for the fight of his life.
 In addition, he learned that he was surrounded by a family and friends that would fight with him every step of the way.
 Gregor's best friends, Phil Boscariol and Phil Ucci without hesitation, shaved their heads in support of their friend, spent every night of the summer in Gregor's basement (as Gregor was too sick from chemotherapy and radiation to go out) and both vowed not to drink while Gregor could not.
 These sacrifices were not easy, especially the last one in the case of Phil and Phil.